DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/1 Configuration/taskProgressTooltipContentTemplate.md

 ---
 ---
 ##### shortDescription
-Specifies custom content for the progress area in the task tooltip.
+Specifies custom content for the tooltip that displays the task's progress while the progress handler is resized in the UI.

 ##### param(container): dxElement
 #include common-ref-elementparam with { element: "progress area in the task tooltip" }